Weighted Average Lease Expiry (WALE):

 On the surface, a long WALE is typical of a suitable type of long-term investment.
 However, it could prevent a commercial property investor from maximising its potential sooner—for example, upgrading/refurbishing for higher-paying tenants.

 The general economy, government policy and property investment market change constantly.
 Keeping up to date and becoming aware of how these changes can affect you is crucial.

 We recommend that our clients consult a commercial property expert to review their leases.
 This will help them develop a long-term and short-term commercial real estate investment strategy.

 If you would like to discuss your property investment plan and possible highest and best use for your property, feel free to contact me, Con Tastzids, at CST Properties for a no-obligation, confidential discussion.

 Con is Managing Director of multi award-winning Commercial Real Estate brokerage and consulting company CST Properties since 2001.

 With over 40 years of hands-on experience, Con Tastzidis has etched an indelible mark in the Hotel, Tourism and leisure commercial property and business sectors.
 Having engaged with national and international hotel and property companies/owners, Con possesses a profound understanding of the intricate dynamics that drive success in this arena.

 Con is the author of several books, including Amazon top-selling book “Real Estate Investing For The Residential Investor-The- The 7 Myths of Commercial Real Estate Explained”.
 In this book, Con outlines many of the successful outcomes he has achieved in both good and adverse economic conditions for his clients.
 More importantly, how working with Con can work for you.
-Con has been featured in many national and international media outlets, including FOX, CBS, NBC, ABC, CNN, and BLOOMBERG.
+Con has been featured in several national and international media outlets, including FOX, CBS, NBC, ABC, CNN, and BLOOMBERG.